tetracorp/dungeons-of-avalon/docs/_posts/2019-06-19-dungeon-format.md

 ### Map squares

 $00: Empty floor
-: A square on which you can freely walk.
+: An empty square on which you can safely walk.

 $01: Message
 : Text which appears when you step on this square, such as the line